kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Clouds come from time to time -
-he starts to grind the rice,
+A frog jumps in -
-Murmuring Mogami
+Cherry-blossoms